oroinc/documentation/user_guide/navigation/intro_nav_sidebar.rst

 .. image:: ../img/widgets/task_list/widget_task_list.png
+   :alt: The widget’s look on the minimized sidebar panel

 The widget's look on the maximized sidebar panel:

 .. image:: ../img/widgets/task_list/widget_task_list2.png
+   :alt: The widget’s look on the maximized sidebar panel

 For more information about the sidebar, see the :ref:`Sidebar Panel <user-guide-navigation-sidebar-panel>` topic.